-Santa Ana River Commemorates 50 Years of Collaboration and Celebration
+Santa Ana River Commemorates 50 Years of Collaboration

 This month commemorates the 50th anniversary of a momentous water rights and management agreement between four water agencies in the Santa Ana River Watershed, which was made possible thanks to two 1969 court judgements for the water rights of the Santa Ana River.